 ^Dry weather days are defined as those with <0.1 inch of rain and those days not less than 3 days after a rain day.
 Rain days are defined as those with >=0.1 inch of rain.
 Detailed descriptions of the sampling locations are provided in the Santa Monica Bay Beaches Bacterial TMDLs Coordinated Shoreline Monitoring Plan.

+*A wet weather final compliance deadline of July 15, 2024 applies to the beach monitoring locations for Jurisdictional Groups 1, 4, 5, 6, and 9; a final compliance deadline of July 15, 2026 applies to the beach monitoring locations for Jurisdictional Groups 2 and 3, except for the beach monitoring locations subject to the antidegradation provision within table 7-4.2a.
+The beach monitoring locations subject to the antidegradation provision have a final compliance deadline of July 15, 2021.

 Table 7-4.2b.
 Interim Wet-Weather Compliance Targets by Jurisdictional Group